rajgoel/course-business-analytics-fundamentals/02-lab/slides.md

 ```

 - The model is loaded with the command `model`.
-- This tells AMPL to use the HiGHS solver instead of the default solver `0ption solver highs`.
-- Note: This can vary depending on which solver software you want to use.
+- The solver to be used is set with the command `option solver` followed by the chosen solver.
 - The problem is solved with the command `solve`.
 - The solution can be shown with the command `display`.
 - Whenever we change the model, we must tell AMPL to `reset` before we load the model.

 ---

-AMPL allows to change the solver used without the need to adapt the model.
+AMPL allows to use different solvers and the output may vary by solver.

 ```ampl [3-5]
 ampl: reset;